Why is special needs caregiver burnout different?

 🆘 If you're in crisis right now

 Please reach out.
 988 Suicide & Crisis Lifeline — call or text 988.
 Crisis Text Line — text HOME to 741741.
 You don't have to be at the edge to use these.
 If you're struggling, that's enough reason to call.
+If you or someone else is in immediate danger, call 911 or local emergency services.

 Which guide covers where you are right now?